-- 8.5.2 The scope of safety data collection is not limited to aircraft accidents and incidents, but also safety hazards and threats. - 8.5.3 The Authority shall specify the mandatory reportable occurrences and events and the processes for reporting them to the Authority. - 8.5.4 The Director-General/CEO shall have the prerogative of classification of the reported occurrences and shall ensure its consistency.
+- 8.5.
+(1) The Director-General/CEO shall coordinate with the Authority to facilitate collection of information on actual or potential safety deficiencies using the Authority's platform for mandatory reporting by service providers to the Authority. - (2) The scope of safety data collection is not limited to aircraft accidents and incidents, but also safety hazards and threats. - (3) The Authority shall specify the mandatory reportable occurrences and events and the processes for reporting them to the Authority. - (4) The Director-General/CEO shall have the prerogative of classification of the reported occurrences and shall ensure its consistency.